gbif/data-blog/content/post/2021-06-16-gbif-api-beginners-guide.md

 This a **GBIF API** beginners guide.

-The [GBIF API technical documentation](https://www.gbif.org/developer/summary) is nice, but it might be a bit confusing if you have never used an API before.
-The goal of the GBIF API is to give users access to GBIF databases in a **safe way**, so that someone does not accidentally delete something or run a request that will crash GBIF servers.
+The [GBIF API technical documentation](https://www.gbif.org/developer/summary) might be a bit confusing if you have never used an API before.
+The goal of this guide is to introduce the GBIF API to a semi-technical user who may have never used an API before.

+The purpose of the GBIF API is to give users access to GBIF databases in a **safe way**.
 The GBIF API also allows [GBIF.org](https://www.gbif.org/) and [rgbif](https://github.com/ropensci/rgbif) to function.

 <!--more-->

 You do not need any special software or skills to access the GBIF API.
-You simply have to visit a URL...
+You simply have to visit a URL.

 <center><big>[https://api.gbif.org/v1/species/match?name=Passer domesticus](https://api.gbif.org/v1/species/match?name=Passer%20domesticus)</big></center>